adamsalter/sitemap_generator/README.md

 ### Rails

-SitemapGenerator works will all versions of Rails and has been tested in Rails 2, 3 and 4.
+SitemapGenerator works with all versions of Rails and has been tested in Rails 2, 3 and 4.

 Add the gem to your `Gemfile`: